oracle-livelabs/security/database/story/story-hack/story-hack.md

     ![DB Vault - Drop the REALM on PDB2](./images/hack-lab3d-11.png "DB Vault - Drop the REALM on PDB2")

-5. Here, we have used one of the advanced access control features provided by the Oracle Database, called **Database Vault**
+5. Here, we have used one of the advanced access control features provided by the Oracle Database, called **Database Vault**.

     ---